 Singapore has been well established as one of the leading private banking and wealth management centres globally and in Asia.
 Not only is Singapore the most preferred offshore wealth hub among industry professionals, according to Asian Private Banker survey, it is also been ranked, #2 as an International Wealth Management Centre globally in competitiveness and performance, according to the Deloitte International Wealth Management Centre Rankings.

 Singapore’s comprehensive financial regulations and laws, favourable tax incentives, along with its political and economic stability make the island nation a very attractive jurisdiction for all types of organisations, ranging from multinational companies to family offices.
 This makes Singapore a great place for setting up a family office.

 Singapore has some of the most competitive tax regimes in the world; Corporate tax is charged at a flat rate of 17% and the highest marginal tax rate for individuals is 22%.
 Singapore does not impose capital gains and estate tax and has signed an extensive network of double tax and investment treaties which make it an attractive wealth hub for High-Net-Worth Individuals and families from all over the globe.

 Assets and funds managed by a Single Family Office in Singapore can also benefit from tax exemption on income; In particular, the fund management tax incentives granted under Sections 13CA, 13R, and 13X of the Income Tax Act.
-To learn more about these exemptions, please connect with our Director of Private Clients Asia, Alice Quek.
+To learn more about these exemptions, or about setting up a family office, please connect with our Director of Private Clients Asia, Alice Quek.

 A Single Family Office structure that provides financial advisory services to its related corporations may rely on an existing exemption from licensing under regulation 27(1)(b) of the Financial Advisers Regulations, an example of an ownership structure for an SFO which could fall under this exemption is demonstrated below: